keanulim123/opa-template/data/Data Guide.md

-# Guide to Data
+# Data Guide
-This markdown file contains the kind of information typically found in a codebook accompanying a dataset, including the sources, content and format of the files in this folder
+This markdown file contains metadata on the data files within this folder including the sources, content and format of the files in this folder

 ## 1. _example.csv_